alopezcia/anviz-ts/README.md

 This is a work in progress, but it's already functional.
 I based this project in node-anviz.

+### Dilemma Observables vs Promises
+What to implement, Observables or Promises ?.
+The purpose of this package is to make it work in the backend, so it may be convenient to do so with Promises, at least in this first version.
+It depends on the NPM promise-socket package so it is necessary to do an npm install

 ### Argv command line sample

 Edit in index.ts: